 - Sprinkle nuts over the palmiers layer.
 Or skip this step and serve the nuts separately and people can add as many nuts as one prefers.

-- Boil milk with 2 ½ tbsp of sugar.
+- Boil milk with 2 ½ tablespoon of sugar.
 (I used 1 cup 2% + ½ cup heavy cream) When sugar dissolves and milk comes to a boil, pour it over layer of palmiers.

 - Break remaining ⅓ rd of palmiers and top them over milk soaked palmiers nuts mixture.